Tetris: Cultural impact

 Jonas Neubauer (pictured in 2010) won the inaugural Classic Tetris World Championship.

 Tetriss cultural impact and recognition is widespread, being represented in a vast array of video game platforms, among other media such as architecture, art, and merchandise.
 Tetris has been frequently referenced in pop culture, such as in The Simpsons, The Big Bang Theory, Family Guy, Futurama, Office Space, Muppet Babies, and Monty Python.
 The game has also earned multiple Guinness records, such as the record for "largest architectural video game display", granted to a game of Tetris hosted on the side of the 29-story Cira Center in April 2014.
 "Korobeiniki", a Russian folk song, has become widely associated with Tetris following its inclusion in the Game Boy version.
 A 1992 Eurodance cover of "Korobeiniki" by Doctor Spin peaked at number six on the UK singles charts.
 The "Tetris effect" refers to the phenomena of perceiving certain patterns in dreams and mental images following engagement in a repetitive activity such as playing Tetris.
 The term was coined by Jeffrey Goldsmith in a 1994 article for Wired, in which he compared Tetris to an "electronic drug".

 The background of Tetris, including its creation and legal battles in the late 1980s, has been documented multiple times.
 David Sheff provided a comprehensive overview in his influential Nintendo history book Game Over (1994).
 Subsequent books that covered this topic include the non-fiction books Steven L. Kent's The Ultimate History of Video Games (2001), Tristan Donovan's Replay: The History of Video Games (2010), Dan Ackerman's The Tetris Effect (2016), and the graphic novel Box Brown's Tetris: The Games People Play (2016).
 Tetris has also been the subject of documentaries including BBC's Tetris: From Russia with Love (2004) and the independent Ecstasy of Order: The Tetris Masters (2010).
 Tetris, a film dramatization of the legal battles starring Taron Egerton as Rogers, premiered on Apple TV+ on March 31, 2023, to positive reviews, according to Metacritic, and a viewership of 88,000 people, according to Samba TV.
 Henk Rogers' memoir, The Perfect Game—Tetris: From Russia With Love, was published on April 1, 2025, to provide his perspective on Tetriss history following the film's release.

 Tetris is part of the competitive gaming scene, especially around the NES version.
-Competitor Jonas Neubauer and his victory in the inaugural Classic Tetris World Championship (CTWC) in 2010 were the subjects of Ecstasy of Order: The Tetris Masters, which helped popularized competitive gameplay of Tetris.
+Competitor Jonas Neubauer and his victory in the inaugural Classic Tetris World Championship (CTWC) in 2010 were the subjects of Ecstasy of Order: The Tetris Masters, which helped popularize competitive gameplay of Tetris.
 Competitors at the CTWC, typically adolescents, have used the CTWC to demonstrate advancements in the gameplay of the NES version.
 For example, gameplay techniques such as "hypertapping" and "rolling" have been used to help competitors to maximize their scores beyond level 29, which was previously deemed impossible to complete due to its speed.
 Willis Gibson "beat" Tetris by playing NES Tetris until it crashed in a 40-minute livestream in January 2024, receiving significant media coverage for his achievement.